 It’s no surprise that historical feeling towards automated phone services was negative due to the poor customer experience from legacy IVR systems.
 Overall voice was often judged suspiciously.
 These days opinions are shifting toward acceptance amid the rising adoption of personal assistants such as Google Assistant, Siri, Cortana, and Alexa on smart device and mobile.
 People are increasingly familiar with these technologies, the ways they can be used, and their limitations.
 Customer satisfaction numbers for popular voice-controlled assistants are as high as 80% or better depending on the platform and survey.

 Users realise that they can get more done with voice these days.
 At the same time voice technology and capabilities such as agent assist can also empower agents to provide better service.
 With the careful implementation and design of voice assistants it’s possible to achieve higher levels of customer care and improved efficiency and as a result provide a better service for your customers.

 Customer satisfaction is a critical concept for customer success professionals to understand and live by, and it’s actually about more than a money-back guarantee.

 The end result is that this allows conversational IVR systems to complete requests faster via customer self-service options in real-time.
-Along with maximizing efficiency and helping to offset spikes in call volume, conversational IVR lowers call centre costs by reducing customer churn, boosting brand perception, and improving client retention.
+Along with maximizing efficiency and helping to offset spikes in call volume, call center costs are reduced by lowering customer churn, boosting brand perception, and improving client retention.

 0800 061 4082